 ENGAGEMENT WITH THE WORKFORCEplus

-- Regular colleague focus groups with the designated Non-executive Director, Alison Littley, to ensure workforce views are heard by the Board
+- Frequent colleague focus groups with the designated Non-executive Director, Alison Littley, to ensure that the Board hears the opinions of the workforce

-- Departmental listening groups to allow colleagues to give direct feedback from which appropriate action plans can be formulated
+- Departmental listening groups to allow colleagues to provide direct feedback from which appropriate action plans can be formulated

-- Group-wide ‘Pulse’ staff surveys, to provide invaluable insight into how our colleagues feel
+- Group-wide staff surveys, to provide invaluable insight into how our colleagues feel

 - Review of retention and recruitment challenges, to identify areas for improvement and ensure we remain competitive in the labour market

-- More flexible approaches to working, including hybrid working where appropriate
+- More flexible working arrangements, including hybrid working when appropriate

-- Enhancement of colleague facilities and rest-room arrangements, as part of overall staff welfare improvements
+- Improvements in colleague facilities and restrooms as part of an overall staff welfare improvement programme

-- Continued opportunity for all colleagues to become shareholders via the Save As You Earn scheme, to share in the Group’s success.
+- Ongoing opportunities for all colleagues to become shareholders through the Save As You Earn scheme.

-- Reviews of staff survey results and response rates
+- Examining staff survey results and response rates

-- Reviews of health and safety data, including near misses
+- Scrutinising health and safety data, including near-misses

-Executive remuneration has been, and continues to be, aligned with the wider company pay policy through the implementation of consistent annual salary reviews, annual bonus target-setting and benefit entitlement.
-As a result, it has not been considered necessary to engage with employees on this matter.
+Through the implementation of consistent annual salary evaluations, annual bonus target-setting, and benefit entitlement, executive compensation has been, and remains, in line with the Company’s overall pay policy.
+As a result, it has not been considered necessary to engage with colleagues on this matter.

 STATEMENT OF COMPLIANCE WITH THE CODEplus

-This Corporate Governance Statement, together with the Nomination Committee Report, the Audit and Risk Committee Report and the Remuneration Committee Report, provide a description of how the principles and provisions of the Code have been applied during 2023.
+This Corporate Governance Statement, together with the Nomination Committee Report, the Audit and Risk Committee Report and the Remuneration Committee Report, provide a description of how the principles and provisions of the Code have been applied during the year.

-It is the Board’s view that, during 2023, Eurocell plc was in compliance with the relevant provisions set out in the Code in all material respects except for Provision 38 for the period up to Mark Kelly’s retirement on 11 May 2023.
+It is the Board’s view that, during 2024, Eurocell plc was in compliance with the relevant provisions set out in the Code in all material respects.

 ANNUAL GENERAL MEETINGplus

-Our AGM will be held at our Head Office on 16 May 2024.
+Our AGM will be held at our Head Office (see Company Information on page 173 for details) on 15 May 2025.

 The notice of our AGM, together with the Directors’ voting recommendations on the resolutions to be proposed, is included on a separate circular to shareholders and will be dispatched at least 21 clear days before the meeting.
 The notice will be available to view at investors.eurocell.co.uk.